phillip-db/MyLeague/PROPOSAL.md

 * Display statistics using Cinder
 * Play around with the looks/design of the application to be visually pleasing
 * Provide buttons/menus/keyboard events to trigger the analysis/filter functions
-* Provide search bar for champion/player names(connect backend search function with frontend UI element)
+* ~~Provide search bar for champion/player names(connect backend search function with frontend UI element)~~
+* Implement user input through console, still connects to app frontend

 ### Stretch Goals